-At Hammocks Australia our speciality since starting our business in 2009 has been hand-woven Mexican hammocks.
-These are a hand-woven net type hammock and we love the fact that they are traditionally handmade in small villages and each hammock purchased provides a direct benefit back to these Mayan communities.
+At Hammocks Australia our speciality since starting our hammock business in 2009 has been hand-woven Mexican hammocks.
+These are a hand-woven rope-type hammock and we love the fact that they are traditionally handmade in small villages and each hammock purchased provides a direct benefit back to these Mayan communities.
+Often employment opportunities are low and poverty is high in these areas so we are proud to support these skilled weavers and help provide them with sustainable employment, fair wages and further help within their communities.
 We also believe the quality and comfort of these hammocks are among if not the best in the world.

 In recent years we have expanded our range to include hammocks from other countries and in full fabric material.
-So as you browse our site you will see the different types and may be wondering what is the difference between net and fabric hammocks and the pro and cons of each.
+So as you browse our site you will see the different types and may be wondering what is the difference between Mexican woven rope hammocks and fabric hammocks and the benefits of each.
 So this article will hopefully answer those questions for you.

-Our net hammock range consists of Mexican handmade hammocks.
-Probably most easily described as looking like a fish net, with the hammock cords interwoven to create the body of the hammock.
+Our rope hammock range consists of Mexican handmade hammocks and the material is actually soft cotton cord rather than rope.
+Probably most easily described as looking like a fishnet, with the hammock cords interwoven to create the body of the hammock.
 This allows each cord to stretch and move independently shaping perfectly to your body shape.
 The huge multitude of cords ensures greater strength as each cord is supported by the surrounding cords.
 Mexican woven net hammocks are well regarded as the most comfortable hammocks in the world.

 Mexican hammocks are generally all the same length with our hammocks ranging from 3.80m - 4.10m, but expand wider by size as the traditional way to lie is across the hammock.